Philip-Lucky/Spring-boot-based-microservices/README.md

 # Spring Boot Based Microservices

-A modular, production-style microservices reference project for managing **courses** and **reviews** with strong focus on:
+A comprehensive, production-ready microservices reference architecture designed for managing courses and user reviews.
+This repository demonstrates modern cloud-native patterns with a heavy emphasis on:

-- API gateway routing
+- Centralized API routing via an edge gateway.

-- OAuth2/OIDC security with Keycloak
+- Robust Identity and Access Management (OAuth2/OIDC) powered by Keycloak.

-- Observability (metrics, logs, traces)
+- Full-spectrum observability, including distributed tracing, centralized logging, and metrics.

-- Docker Compose and Kubernetes/Tilt local deployment workflows
+Seamless local development and deployment workflows leveraging Docker Compose and Kubernetes via Tilt.
 ---

 ## Table of Contents